dan-smith-tech/EveNet-Lite/README.md

    global dimension (and update ``global_input_dim`` accordingly).
 2. Attach ``ParameterRandomizationCallback`` when fitting to resample background parameters each batch while leaving signal parameters intact.
 Optionally set ``min_values``/``max_values`` (one value or a list per parameter); otherwise the callback infers bounds from the training set.
+Or set ``pool_from_signal`` to sample directly from signal pool (uniformly sampled from all discreted parameter combinations in the signal events).
 3. Keep validation randomization on (default) to match training, or set ``apply_to_validation=False`` if you prefer fixed parameters there.
 Evaluation is untouched.